 Annie has to provide her credit card to sign up as a Fabletics VIP.
 Then, for $49.95 per month, she would get a complete workout outfit sent to her.
-She does have the option to skip a month, as long as she notifies Fabletics in advance.
+She does have the option to skip a month.
+This is allowed as long as she notifies Fabletics in advance.

 Fabletics clothing comes with a 30-day guarantee.
 So far, though, she has loved everything she has received.
 She’s been really impressed with the quality of the leggings.
 Despite her concern about light colors being see through, that has not been an issue at all.
 The Fabletics leggings material is thick yet not restrictive.
 She says it washes up wonderfully–on the gentle cycle in the washing machine.
 Then she hangs them up to dry.

 Stitch Fix Workout Clothes Review

-I’m calling this a Stitch Fix workout clothes monthly box.
-But the truth is you can get your Stitch Fix box as often or as infrequently as you like.
+I’m calling this a Stitch Fix workout clothes review.
+You can get your Stitch Fix shipment as often or as infrequently as you like.
 Stitch Fix can send you clothes monthly, quarterly or annually.

 As a long-time Stitch Fix customer, I never knew that Stitch Fix offered a workout clothing option.
 But last year I wrote about how Stitch Fix has added new options for men, which included workout clothing for them.
 When I inquired about a workout clothing box for me, I discovered it was possible.

 How I requested my Stitch Fix workout clothes

-I shared this desire with my Stitch Fix stylist by logging into my Stitch Fix account and leaving her a note.
+I shared this desire with my Stitch Fix personal stylist online by logging into my Stitch Fix account and leaving her a note.
 You can also leave a note by using the Stitch Fix app.
 Usually, you get an email or notification before your next Fix is about to be styled and sent.
 This would be a great time to ask for a workout clothing box.